tontonialberto/nisc2021-project-test-suite/readme.md

 ## Features
 Once connected to your pc, the Nucleo Board hosts a shell interface from serial port whose commands execution manipulates both input and output hardware devices, according on the commands' parameters inserted by the user.
+The main purpose Is to check that your hardware devices operate properly.

 ## How to use
 Connect Nucleo Board to a node via USB serial port, baud rate is 38400.